pitthehan/1073iOS1/README.md

 This is an example README.md

-David Evans / dse4@pitt.edu
+He Han / heh32@pitt.edu
 ==================

 Three Facts About Me
 ---

-*   I was born in Oakland, just a few blocks from the Cathedral
+*   I was born in China.
-*   I have two dogs.
+*   I am thin, but I like sports.
-*   I can't stand when people whistle in public.
+*   I am good at ping-pong, badminton and football.

 ---